KennaSecurity/toolkit/tasks/connectors/github_code_scanning_for_org/readme.md

 ## Running the GitHub Code Scanning task

-This toolkit brings in data from GitHub code scanning alerts.
+This toolkit brings in data from GitHub code scanning alerts from organizational level.

 To run this task you need the following information from GitHub:

 1. GitHub username
 2. GitHub token
-3. One or more repository names
+3. Guthub organization name

-**IMPORTANT: you must be an administrator for the repository or organization, and you must use an access token with the repo scope or security_events scope.
+**IMPORTANT: you must be an owner or security manager for the organization, and you must use an access token with the repo scope or security_events scope.
 If GitHub 2FA is enabled, the access token MUST be configured for SSO.
 If the user is not an admin at the time of Key generation, you will need to promote the user to admin, and regenerate the key. **